kasperlab/SkinExplorer/README.md

 # SkinExplorer
-Skin Explorer: an interactive single-cell RNA-seq resource for healthy human skin
+Source code for Skin Explorer: an interactive single-cell RNA-seq resource for healthy human skin